 Be Aware of High Penalties

-As there are many mortgage lenders other than TD in Canada, there are some things you should consider before choosing a lender.
+As there are many mortgage lenders other than TD in Canada, there are some things you should consider before choosing a lender or a mortgage broker.
 The first is the penalties the lender charges.
 Many mortgages will have pre-payment penalties.
 This means if you pay off your mortgage before the term is up, you will have to pay a fee.

 Each bank, including TD, tends to have a pre-payment calculator on their website.
 This will show you how much you will have to pay in penalties if you need to break your mortgage.
 If the number is too high, it’s best not to go with that lender.
 You never know what your financial situation could be like in the future.
 So, it’s best not to be stuck with a lender that charges extortionate penalties.